 The District of Delaware and the Supreme Court of Singapore announced the formal implementation of the Guidelines on 1 February 2017.
 The Guidelines are the result of work by judges around the world – judges in Australia, Bermuda, the British Virgin Islands, Canada, the Cayman Islands, England and Wales, Singapore, and the United States all contributed to their development beginning at the 2016 JIN meeting in Singapore.
 To date, they have been adopted by some of the busiest bankruptcy and insolvency tribunals around the world (see list at foot of article).

 The goal of adopting the Guidelines was “to improve in the interests of all stakeholders the efficiency and effectiveness of cross-border proceedings relating to insolvency or adjustment of debt opened in more than one jurisdiction by enhancing coordination and cooperation amongst courts”.
-Ultimately, the Guidelines are meant to benefit all stakeholders to cross-border insolvencies, by improving efficiency in the insolvency process and reducing litigation costs.
+Ultimately, the Guidelines are meant to benefit all stakeholders in cross-border insolvencies, by improving efficiency in the insolvency process and reducing litigation costs.
 The Guidelines comprise an introduction setting forth objectives, 14 enumerated guidelines providing guidance on protocols, and an appendix addressing joint hearings.

 Delaware moves the ball